Microsoft Teams - Ultimate Guide to using Teams

 Archive a team when it’s no longer active, but you want to keep it around for reference or to reactivate in the future.
 The conversations and files in the team become read-only once you archive it.
 You’ll still be able to search through it for stuff you need—you can even keep it as a favourite.
 Only team owners can archive and restore teams.

 Select Teams on the left to see the list of your teams.

 At the bottom of the list, select Manage .

 In the Active list, find the name of the team you want to archive, then select More options > Archive team.

 To prevent people from editing the content in the SharePoint site and Wiki tab associated with the team, select Make the SharePoint site read-only for team members.
 (Teams owners will still be able to edit this content.)

 To view and search through the content of the archived team, click its name in the Archived list.
-Or, make it a favorite if you think you’ll refer to it often (in the list, select the team, then More options > Favorite).
+Or, make it a favourite if you think you’ll refer to it often (in the list, select the team, then More options > Favourite).